Omar-Eltayar9/H-FLOW-senor_returnhome/README.md

 # PX4 H-FLOW Return-to-Home System

 ## Description
-This project implements a PX4 module that allows a drone to return home by following the recorded flight path instead of a straight line.
+This project implements a PX4 module that allows a drone to return home when drone be in close area and lose gps.

 ## Features
 - Path-based return-to-home